Congyuwang/Rusty-Bitcoin-Explorer/README.md

 ```

 ### Iterate through blocks (in different format) with outpoints connected to outputs

+Iterating to 700000 blocks requires a minimal amount of 32GB memory.

 ```rust
 use bitcoin_explorer::{BitcoinDB, FConnectedBlock, SConnectedBlock};
 use std::path::Path;